ISSUE #2: HEAVIEST LOAD in the U.S

 MOST EXTREME LOAD IN THE NATION

-You need look no further than their own statements today to realize that these animals need our advocacy.
+You need look no further than the Carriage Industry’s statements today to realize that these animals need our advocacy.
 Apparently, the industry would be fine with a 1500 pound animal pulling 34 passengers — approximately 8,000 pounds (4 Tons) — despite the fact that that is against the law.

 **City of Charleston Ordinance**